wybneu/TweetsDashBoard/README.md

 ## Synopsis
 ###### Motivation
 In recent year, twitter has been a popular way to communicate and spread information.
-Real time tweets dashboard presented on mobile browser is an efficient and useful tool.
+Real time tweets dashboard presented on mobile browser is an efficient and useful tool for others to know recent event.
+This dashborad would present the current twitters on the internet by a
 ###### Orignal
 This is a project I made in Melbourne Unviersity.
 Thanks for my mentor: *Dr Aaron Harwood* and appreciate with my teammate: *Lumina*
 ###### Functional features
 - The browser could present **real-time update** tweets speed.
 - The browser could update **real-time top ten positive and negative tweets** and the hottest users